 - Preheat oven to 450 degrees.

-- Wrap sweet potatoes in aluminum foil and bake in preheated oven until soft (about 1-1.5 hours)
+- Wrap sweet potatoes in aluminum foil or place in greased covered baking dish and bake in preheated oven until soft (about 1-1.5 hours).
+You can also cook them in a slow cooker, in the microwave or boil them!

 - Remove from oven, cut in half and let cool.